nilguncelik/nilguncelik.github.io/_posts/javascript/2014-04-15-6-javascript-functions-function-expressions-vs-declarations.md

 var bindingName = function actualName () {
   //... actualName is only defined here and can be used for recursion.
+  //... bindingName is also defined here but it can be overridden later in code or even be shadowed in this function, therefore it is not reliable.
 };

 bindingName